critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 -   The current positions of the knobs.
 -   Status of incoming MIDI notes.
--   A bargraph indicating audio gain stetting and stereo VU meter
+-   A bar graph indicating audio gain stetting and stereo VU meter
 -   An indicator of whether the trigger is currently engaged.
 -   A level meter for incoming audio signal.